Godzilla: Final Wars: Critical response

 Stomp Tokyo said "the monster scenes are generally well done" but criticized the film's "incoherence," saying: "It's a shame that Kitamaura couldn't choose a tone for the film, instead shifting the movie's mood wildly from scene to scene."
 Lenny Taguchi of Monster Zero criticized Keith Emerson's soundtrack but gave Final Wars an overall favorable review, calling it a "fun and good" movie that "tries many things, and generally succeeds at almost all of them."

 Director Kitamura commented at the film's world premiere that the reason why he agreed to direct the film was because he wanted to update Godzilla and recapture the same spirit seen in the later Godzilla films from the Showa era.
 He wanted to incorporate the same speed and power seen in films like Godzilla vs. Mechagodzilla, which he believed was lost somewhere within the series, stating, "The Godzilla series had lost that kind of taste.
 I think that back in the '70s Godzilla movies had more power and speed.
 He was very fast and he was very strong.
 So in my Godzilla, you know, less dialogue and more action.
 That’s more fun than watching people discuss what we should do about Godzilla.
-As a Godzilla fan I want to see Godzilla punching and kicking, beating up all the other monsters instead of somebody talking again, you know, discussing the operation.
+As a Godzilla fan I want to see Godzilla punching and kicking, beating up all the other monsters instead of somebody talking again, you know, just discussing.
+Showing the monsters, in order to understand their story, and why they end up like this, was a crucial choice for this film.
 That's what I wanted to do is to revive that, but not in the same way, I have to update.
-This is the updated version of '60 & 70s, crazy, monster movies.
+This is the updated version of '60 & 70s, monster movies.
 I hope that the Americans will not modify the Japanese version too much."